kondasoft/ks-bootshop/README.md

 [<img src="https://img.youtube.com/vi/_G9IRSFAI_A/maxresdefault.jpg" width="50%">](https://youtu.be/_G9IRSFAI_A)

 ## Premium (Pro) version
 We are building a pro version for this theme (with many pro features like Wishlist, Cart Upsells, Parallax sections and much more).
-Please, it from the link below.
-If you are interested for it, please [contact us](https://www.kondasoft.com/pages/contact).
+Checkout the demo from the link below.
+If you are interested, please [contact us](https://www.kondasoft.com/pages/contact).

 https://ks-bootshop.myshopify.com/?preview_theme_id=132279107746